-The Corporation is considering its options with respect to its assets in Maine.
-The Pickett Property consists of over 7100 acres which has significant land value even considering the majority of the timber has been harvested over the last ten years.
-For this or any other mining project to proceed, there needs to be changes to the Commission, its mandate and rules with respect to mine rezoning applications and a change in the potical and scientific attitudes towards mining in the State legislature.
-The population that resides in Northern half of Maine that makes up the 10 million acres of the LUPC territory are more supportive than not of mining primarily based on the potential economic benefits for the area that is in desperate need of such a boost.
-Those who are opposed to the Project and mining in the State, for the most part reside far away, outside the territory and in southern Maine.
+The Pickett Moutain Project is on hold and the Corporation is considering its options with respect to its assets in Maine.
+The Pickett property consists of over 7100 acres which has significant land value even considering the majority of the timber has been harvested over the last ten years.
+However, for this or any other mining project to proceed in Maine, there needs to be changes to the make up of the Land Use Planning Commission (LUPC), its mandate and rules with respect to mine rezoning applications and a change in the political and scientific attitudes towards mining in the State legislature.
+Our longer term vision for the Project is based on the fact that local population and the majority of those who reside in the Northern half of Maine (that makes up the 10 million acres of the LUPC territory) are more supportive than not of mining primarily based on the potential employment and economic benefits for the area that is in desperate need of such a boost.
+Those who are opposed to the Project and mining in the State, for the most part reside outside the territory and in southern Maine.